 Invoice loans are usually offered as a tool for raising capital due to the time difference between raising an invoice and getting paid.
 Banks offer such loans at 80% of the amount of an invoice and the rest becomes due when an invoice is paid fully.
 A small amount of processing fee and a comparatively lower interest is deducted.

-Cloud Funding and Crowdfunding
+5. Cloud Funding and Crowdfunding

+Cloud funding is a way of financing a business through the internet by a number of investor groups allowing you to pitch your ideas.
 Crowdfunding is a group of small business financing individuals that help business ideas in reaching out to various prospective investors through different platforms.
 These investments can be either debt or equity basis.
 Some crowdfunding websites also offer rewards in exchange for investments.
 Crowdfunding gives an opportunity of reaching out to a pool of investors, instead of seeking one big investor.

-Partners and Venture Capital (VC)
+6. Partners and Venture Capital (VC)

 Strategic partners for a business can prove to be a great source of raising capital as they align their resources for helping another business.
 These partners have the option to become an employee of the business.
 VCs, on the other hand, are the firms that provide small business funding for the initial stages of a business.
-However, they are seeking for comparatively larger investments and taking a controlling part of the company.
+However, they are seeking comparatively larger investments and taking a controlling part of the company.
 These firms usually invest against the equity and make their exit when there is an acquisition.
 They also provide mentoring services and evaluate a business for its sustainability.

-Government Schemes and Bank Loans
+7. Government Schemes and Bank Loans

 Bank loans are the most common option that offers loans to small businesses with a good record and collateral.
-You can choose bank loans for short and long term durations as per your needs.
+You can choose bank loans for short and long-term durations as per your needs.